ans-group/docs.ukfast.co.uk/source/security/ddos/safedns-setup.md

 - Login to [MyUKFast](https://my.ukfast.co.uk) and head to `DDoSX Protection` in the navigation menu.

-- Click the red `GET STARTED` button if this is your first domain, or click 'Add additional domain' in the top-right if this is an additional domain.
+- Click on `Protect A Domain` button to start adding your domain.

 - Enter the domain that you want to protect in the 'Domain Name' text box